JonasAlfredsson/synergy-mouse-remapper/README.md

 # Usage

-This script is intended to be run on the Linux computer that connects as a client to the Synergy server that runs on a Windows computer, and will use the common `ping` command to determine if is up and running.
+This script should be run on the Linux computer that connects to the Synergy server that is running on a Windows computer.
+It will use the common `ping` command to determine if the server is up and running, and then change the mouse buttons accordingly.

 By default Windows does not respond to ping, which means we first need to enable two rules in the Windows firewall.